-The round-table aims to focus on the impact of intersection of internet & social media on democratic societies and extend further to how new age technologies are shaping both growth and inequality.
+The talk aims to focus on the impact of intersection of internet & social media on democratic societies and extend further to how new age technologies are shaping both growth and inequality.

 There is no denying that the world has quite embraced technology.
 From speedy access to the Internet on-the-go to the ability to instantly get in touch with anyone in the world, recent technological developments have become integral to our lifestyles.
 The digital world has an impressive foot print of 2.2 billion active users around the world, which in the last year alone has risen by 176 million.

 The talk will focus on the intersection of internet and social media on democratic societies and its impact on political communications, democratic governance and discourse.
 Additionally, the discussion will include how automation and robotics could lead to significant destabilization of labor markets in many countries around the world with an emphasis on the growth patterns of the middle class.

 He is the Berkman Professor of Entrepreneurial Legal Studies at Harvard Law School, and faculty co-director of the Berkman Klein Center for Internet and Society at Harvard University.

 His books include The Wealth of Networks: How social production transforms markets and freedom (Yale University Press 2006), which won academic awards from the American Political Science Association, the American Sociological Association, and the McGannon award for social and ethical relevance in communications.

 Synergia Forum is a gathering of eminent experts to discuss challenges and disruptions that governments, academia and industries may face in the future.
 The objective of the forum is to bring together leaders from different backgrounds to look at issues and provide evidence based non – partisan insights.

 The forum organises discussions on geopolitics, geo-economics and security through a series of round table, panel debates and other events and primarily bring together domain experts and decision makers.
 The forum also provides a platform for researchers with common interest to collaborate under specific projects.